Gael Joel Akogo

-Gael Joel Akogo Esono Nchama (born 23 November 2003), simply known as Gael, is an Equatorial Guinean footballer who plays as a central midfielder for Cano Sport Academy and the Equatorial Guinea national team.
+Gael Joel Akogo Esono Nchama (born 21 December 2003), sometimes known as Gael Joel or just Gael, is an Equatoguinean footballer who plays as a midfielder for Segunda Federación club Recreativo Granada and the Equatorial Guinea national team.

 Club career

 Gael is a product of Cano Sport Academy in Equatorial Guinea.

 International career

 Gael made his senior debut for Equatorial Guinea on 23 March 2022, as a substitution during the second half of a 0–3 friendly loss to Guinea-Bissau.